rolss/PayView/README.md

 At PayView/frontend, run the following commands
 * npm install
 * npm install nodemon

+Be sure to add a .env file on all backend folders (userbackend, eastquerybackend, easttransactionbackend, westernquerybackend, westerntransactionbackend) with the following variable strings
+1. MONGO_URI
+2. SECRET

+MONGO_URI variable should store the URI for a MongoDB cluster.
+The URI should look something like this: mongodb://username:password@hostname:port/database
+SECRET variable should be a random string of characters and numbers used to sign a JWT token

 ## Run the code 🏃‍♂️
 To run all microservices (backend), do as follows: